 Unfortunately, work can be a dangerous environment.
 Employees are injured every day while they perform their job duties.
 According to the Pennsylvania Department of Labor and Industry, the greatest number of work-related claims involve the lower back and knees being the most common areas for overall injuries.
-The most common injuries sustained in the work place being strains and sprains.
+The most common injuries sustained in the workplace being strains and sprains.

-- Puncture Wounds
+- Puncture wounds

-- Occupational Illness
+- Occupational illness

 Workers' compensation cannot be paid out until a claim has been filed, either by their employer or by the employee.
-An employee has 120 days to file a workers' compensation claim and must be accepted or denied within 21 days of filing a claim.
+An employee has 120 days to file a workers' comp claim and must be accepted or denied within 21 days of filing a claim.
 It is important to inform your employer of the injury immediately after its occurrence, see a medical professional to access the extent of your injury, and begin filing the necessary paperwork to take full advantage of your benefits.

 Why Was My Claim Denied?